 Bring awareness to

 Shape a narrative with your Jupyter Notebook by writing the ultimate impact story.

-The Copernicus Jupyter Notebook Competition starts on 25 April and runs until the close of applications on 31 July at 16:59 CEST.
+The Copernicus Jupyter Notebook Competition started on 25 April and runs until the close of applications on 4 September at 16:59 CEST.

 Use your skills and knowledge to create and submit a notebook that will help others work with and understand Copernicus Earth Observation data.
 Simply follow the below process and choose one of the four tracks that interest you and leverage the WEkEO platform with Jupyter Notebooks to help your fellow data scientists access Earth observation data!